ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 ## Introduction
-The variational quantum eigensolver (VQE) is a hybrid quantum-classical algorithm that performs the hard computation on a quantum computer then uses a classical computer to process the measurement result from the quantum computer.
+The variational quantum eigensolver (VQE) is a hybrid quantum-classical algorithm that performs the hard computation on a quantum computer then uses a classical computer to process the measurement results from the quantum computer.

 The idea is quite simple: the premise of quantum computers is that the Hilbert space is so huge that we can't reasonably explore it efficiently on a classical computer (under certain conditions - see
-[clifford circuits](https://en.wikipedia.org/wiki/Clifford_gates)) so we use a quantum computer to do the exploration. <br>
+[clifford circuits](https://en.wikipedia.org/wiki/Clifford_gates)) so we use a quantum computer to do the exploration.
-But once we have the result from the quantum computer, we use a classical optimizer to drive us towards the state of interest, which in our case is the ground state.
+But once we have the result from the quantum computer, we use a classical optimizer to drive us towards the solution, which in our case is the ground state of the system we are studying.

 The sections that follow are all about making sense of the two paragraphs above and seeing VQE in action.